Meghalaya: Spirituality

 In southern Meghalaya, located in Mawsynram, is the Mawjymbuin cave.
 Here a massive stalagmite has been shaped by nature into a Shivalinga.
 According to legend, from the 13th century, this Shivalinga (called Hatakeswarat) has existed in the Jaintia Hills under the reign of Ranee Singa.
 Tens of thousands of the Jaintia tribe members participate over the Hindu festival of Shivratri (Night of Lord Shiva) every year.

 Living root bridges

 The practice of creating living root bridges can be found in Meghalaya.
-Here, functional, living, architecture is created by slowly training the aerial roots of the Ficus elastica tree.
+Here, functional, living, architecture is created by slowly training the aerial roots of the Ficus elastica (rubber tree).
 Examples of these structures can be found as far west as the valley east of Mawsynram, and as far east as the East Jaintia Hills District, meaning that they are made by both Khasis and Jaintias.
 Large numbers of these man-made living structures exist in the mountainous terrain along the southern border of the Shillong Plateau, though as a cultural practice they are fading, with many individual examples having disappeared recently, either falling in landslides or floods or being replaced with more standard steel bridges.